Under the Influence (compilation album)

-Under the Influence is a series of various artist compilation albums released by DMC UK.
+Under the Influence is a series of seven various-artist compilation albums released by DMC UK from 2003 to 2005.
 The tracks for each album are chosen by an artist or band to show the music that has influenced their work.
 UtI compilations have been compiled by Morrissey, Ian Brown, Paul Weller, Paul Heaton, Bob Geldof, Super Furry Animals, and Carl Barât.
 Each album has sleeve notes written by the compiler discussing the tracks selected.